On semidefinite-representable sets over valued fields: Spectrahedra

 \begin{definition} A diskoid of $K$ is a set of the form

 for some polynomial $f \in K[x]$ and some rational number $r \geq 0.$ \end{definition}

-\begin{proposition} Spectrahedra of $K$ are diskoids. \end{proposition} \begin{proof} By \Cref{def_spectrahedra_Kn}, a spectrahedron in $K$ can be defined as the set $\{x \in K : A_0+x A_1 \succeq 0\}$ for some integer $d$ and matrices $A_0$ and $A_1$ in $K^{d \times d}$.
-Thanks to Theorem \ref{caracsdp}, this set corresponds to an intersection of the form $\cap_{i=0}^{d-1} \{x \in K : \val(a_i(x)) \geq 0\},$ for some polynomials $a_i$, univariate over $K$.
-As such, this set is the intersection of the diskoids $\mathrm{Disk}(a_i,0).$ By \cite[Lemma 4.44]{ruth_models_2015}, the intersection of two diskoids is either empty or a diskoid.
-Consequently, spectrahedra of $K$ are diskoids. \end{proof}
+\begin{proposition} Spectrahedra of $K$ are finite union of balls. \end{proposition} \begin{proof} By \Cref{def_spectrahedra_Kn}, a spectrahedron in $K$ can be defined as the set $\mathcal{S}=\{x \in K : A_0+x A_1 \succeq 0\}$ for some integer $d$ and matrices $A_0$ and $A_1$ in $K^{d \times d}$.
+Thanks to Theorem \ref{caracsdp}, $\mathcal{S}=\cap_{i=0}^{d-1} \{x \in K : \val(p_i(x)) \geq 0\},$ for some polynomials $p_i$, univariate over $K$.
+As such, this set is the intersection of the diskoids $\mathrm{Disk}(p_i,0).$ By \cite[Lemma 6.9]{ABL_2021}, diskoids are finite union of balls.
+Since the intersection of two balls is either empty or the smallest of the two, we get that intersection of diskoids are also finite union of balls.
+It is thus the case for spectrahedra of $K$. \end{proof}